-Counseling, delivered by an approved provider, before the bankruptcy case is filed, is now a requirement enforceable by dismissal of the case.
+Counseling, delivered by an approved provider, before the bankruptcy case is filed, is required.

 That’s my “C” word in the bankruptcy alphabet.